Machine Learned Potential for High-Throughput Phonon Calculations of Metal-Organic Frameworks: Results

 After benchmarking forces, energies and stresses we quantitatively analyze the derived phonon density of states and band structures.
 In Figure \ref{fig: dos1}, phonon density of states (DOS) data is shown up to 20THz (see SI for the full range of predicted frequencies).
 The MACE-MP-MOF0 and MACE-MP-MOF0-v2 models are in very good agreement with DFT DOS, even well above the low frequency range ($\leq$ 6THz).
 We were able to eliminate all spurious imaginary modes with the MACE-MP-MOF0 models to obtain physically meaningful frequencies.
 While GFN1-xTB and MACE-MP-0b capture certain aspects of the DOS curves accurately, they fail to accurately capture the vibrational properties of the most prototypical MOFs like MOF-5 and UiO-66.

-Table \ref{tab:phonon} shows the exceptional performance of MACE-MP-MOF0 and MACE-MP-MOF0-v2 in accurately obtaining the phonon frequencies for the full frequency range relative to DFT as compared to MTP and VASP MLP predictions \cite{Wieser2024}.
-It is important to highlight that achieving this level of accuracy with on-the-fly MLPs requires generating extensive DFT datasets tailored to specific MOFs.
-The MACE-MP-MOF0 training set had 10 to 100 times lower number of reference configurations for the respective MOFs as indicated in Table \ref{tab:train_mofs}) than the training set for these on-the-fly MLPs \cite{Wieser2024}.
-The DFT data used here for benchmarking phonons, as well as the training data for the MTP and VASP MLP was generated in \cite{wieser2023machine} with an extremely tight convergence criteria of $\text{ENCUT} = \text{900 eV}, \text{EDIFF} = 1 \times 10^{-8} \text{ eV with a max force component} \leq 1 \times 10^{-3} \text{ ev/\AA }$, which are necessary to obtain accurate phonons rendering the DFT calculations very expensive.
+Table \ref{tab:phonon} shows the performance of MACE-MP-MOF0 and MACE-MP-MOF0-v2 in accurately obtaining the phonon frequencies for the full frequency range over the entire Brillouin Zone relative to DFT.
+The low errors over the full mesh ensure an accurate prediction of mechanical stability and heat transport properties as they depend heavily on off-$\Gamma$ phonons \cite{Ziman2001}.
+For direct comparison with the phonon frequencies reported at $\Gamma$-only with MTP and VASP MLP in \cite{Wieser2024}, we also report the $\Gamma$-only predictions with our models in Table \ref{tab:phonon}.
+A $\Gamma$-only comparison reveals that the MACE-MP-MOF0 models achieve a better or comparable performance for MOF-5, UiO-66 and MIL-53 than MTP and VASP MLP, while the errors are larger for MOF-74.
+It is important to emphasize that achieving this level of accuracy with such on-the-fly MLPs requires generating extensive DFT datasets tailored to specific MOFs.
+On the other hand, the MACE-MP-MOF0 training set had 10 to 100 times lower number of reference configurations for the respective MOFs, as indicated in Table \ref{tab:train_mofs}, than the training set for these on-the-fly MLPs \cite{Wieser2024}.
+The DFT data used here for benchmarking phonons, as well as the training data for the MTP and VASP MLP was generated in \cite{Wieser2024} with an extremely tight convergence criteria of $\text{ENCUT} = \text{900 eV}, \text{EDIFF} = 1 \times 10^{-8} \text{ eV with a max force component} \leq 1 \times 10^{-3} \text{ ev/\AA }$, which are necessary to obtain accurate phonons rendering the DFT calculations very expensive.
 Whereas, the training DFT data generated in this work for MACE-MP-MOF0 models used a significantly cheaper convergence criteria of $\text{ENCUT} = \text{520 eV, EDIFF} = 1 \times 10^{-5} \text{ eV and EDIFFG} = \text{-0.02 eV/\AA }$ (refer to the Methods section for details).
-This demonstrates that the fine-tuned MLP, MACE-MP-MOF0, can achieve the same high-quality ab initio description as other accurate machine-learned force field potentials for MOFs, but with significantly reduced DFT costs during training set generation. \cite{Wieser2024,Vandenhaute2023,mlff}.
+This demonstrates that the fine-tuned transferable MLP, MACE-MP-MOF0, can achieve the same high-quality ab initio description as other accurate machine-learned force field potentials for MOFs \cite{Wieser2024,Vandenhaute2023,mlff}, but with significantly reduced model training and DFT data generation costs.

 The similar errors obtained with MACE-MP-MOF0 and MACE-MP-MOF0-v2 in Table \ref{tab:phonon} show that the different reference configurations of the investigated systems in their respective training sets does not significantly affect the performance of the models.
 Since MACE-MP-MOF0 and MACE-MP-MOF0-v2 models exhibit similar frequency errors, we use the slightly better performing MACE-MP-MOF0-v2 model for these MOFs to show the accurate overlap between the band structures predicted with DFT and MACE-MP-MOF0-v2 in Figure \ref{fig: bs}.
 Due to the large number of bands in MOFs, the band structures in figure \ref{fig: bs} are restricted to the low frequency region.